Biomarker Testing for Cancer Treatment

 Will biomarker testing for cancer treatment help me?

 Biomarker tests don’t help everyone who gets them.
-There could be several different reasons why they may not help you.
+There are several different reasons why they may not help you.
 Biomarker testing may not help you if:

-One reason is that the test might not find a biomarker in your cancer that matches with an available therapy.
+- the test doesn’t find any biomarkers in your cancer that match with available therapies.

-Even if your cancer has a biomarker that matches an available treatment, the therapy may not work for you.
+Even if your test finds a biomarker that matches an available treatment, the therapy may not work for you.
 Sometimes other features of your cancer or your body affect how well a treatment works, such as how the medicine is broken down in your body.

 One other reason biomarker tests might not help is because the biomarkers in your cancer can change over time.
 But a test only captures a “snapshot” of the changes at one point in time.
 So, the results of a biomarker test done in the past may not reflect the biomarkers in your cancer now.
 Your health care provider may want to test your cancer again, for example, if it comes back after treatment.